 The Teaching Assistant Program in France (TAPIF) is a joint initiative of the French Ministry of Education, the Centre international d'études pédagogiques (CIEP) and the Cultural Services of the French Embassy in Canada.
-The program's goal is to strengthen Englishlanguage instruction in French schools by establishing a native speaker presence, while also providing Canadian Francophiles with excellent teaching experience and first-hand knowledge of French language and culture.
+The program's goal is to strengthen English-language instruction in French schools by establishing a native speaker presence, while also providing Canadian Francophiles with excellent teaching experience and first-hand knowledge of French language and culture.

 Candidates must be Canadian citizens, under the age of 30.
 They must currently be students at the University of Toronto, have knowledge of French, and have English as a primary language.
 Priority is given to undergraduate students in their third year of studies.
-For more information, consult https://francecanadaculture.org/english-teaching-assistant/ or email: french.elsewhere@utoronto.ca
+For more information, consult Teaching Assistant Program in France or email the Liaison Officer and Study Elsewhere Coordinator.